imjoy-team/imjoy-engine/README.md

-# Python Plugin Engine
+# ImJoy Plugin Engine
-The plugin engine used for running python plugins in https://imjoy.io
+The plugin engine used for running python plugins in ImJoy (https://imjoy.io).

 ## Installation (Desktop App)